dterletskiy/qemu_eauger/docs/system/arm/cpu-features.rst

 supports the feature.
 While ``aarch64`` currently only works with KVM, it could work with TCG.
 CPU features that are specific to KVM are prefixed with "kvm-" and are described in "KVM VCPU Features".

+2. Alternatively, the ``custom`` CPU model allows to configure optional CPU features via the corresponding ID registers.
+The host kernel allows to write a subset of ID register fields.
+The custom model exposes properties for each write ID register fields.
+Those options are named SYSREG_<IDREG>_<FIELD>.
+IDREG and FIELD names are those used in the ARM ARM Reference Manual.
+They can also be found in the linux arch/arm64/tool/sysreg file which is used to automatically generate the description for those registers and fields.
+The custom model is currently only implemented for KVM.

 CPU Feature Probing
 ===================